ceeb9/osu-trainer-cli/README.md

 - run the perl script as root
 - follow the prompts in the script

-# dependencies
+# related projects
-uses [gosumemory](https://github.com/l3lackShark/gosumemory) to read info from the game.
+[gosumemory](https://github.com/l3lackShark/gosumemory) to read info from the game.
-uses [osu-beatmod](https://github.com/MasterIO02/osu-beatmod) to search the songs directory and create the modified beatmap.
+[osu-beatmod](https://github.com/MasterIO02/osu-beatmod) to search the songs directory and create the modified beatmap.